sanma-icfpc/icfpc2025/minotaur/README.md

 status, g = post_json("/guess", {"map": guess})
 print("guess:", status, g)

-# 4) If your solver decides to give up mid-run,
+# 4) If your solver decides to give up mid-run without calling /guess,
 #    you can notify Minotaur so the slot is freed immediately.
 #    This endpoint does not exist on the official server.
 try: